 Mirror mirror on the wall why do I experience pain with no movement at all?
 It’s your mirror neurons.
 Mirror neurons?
 What on earth are those?
-You might not believe it and it’s certainly not the stuff of fairy tales but mirror neurons were apparently discovered in the brain having an important role in allowing animals to understand movement.
-Mirror neurons are understood to be specialized nerves that actually fire when you recognize a movement performed by another individual.
-In the context of pain that is pretty important.
+You might not believe it and it’s certainly not the stuff of fairy tales but mirror neurons were apparently discovered in the brain, having an important role in social learning.
+Mirror neurons are understood to be specialized nerves that actually fire when you observe a movement performed by another individual.
+In the context of pain this could be important.
 The following post will discuss how mirror neurons might play a significant part in your pain experience.

 “OOOO he got that right in the Crown Jewels!”

-So what might make us do this?
-Well mirror neurons have been linked to empathy meaning that we literally experience someone else’s pain through our own empathetic response.
+So, what might make us do this?
+Mirror neurons have been linked to empathy meaning that we literally experience someone else’s pain through our own empathetic response.
 More on this later.

 Monkey See Monkey Do